Nonviolent Communication: Prisons, parolees, and substance abuse

-A 2014 study examined the effects of combined NVC and mindfulness training on 885 male inmates of the Monroe Correctional Complex in Monroe, Washington.
-The training was found to reduce recidivism from 37% to 21%, and the training was estimated as having saved the state $5 million per year in reduced incarceration costs.
+Experimental and mixed-method studies in correctional institutions have shown promising results regarding the use of NVC and mindfulness-based conflict resolution workshops.
+Freedom Project programs, for example, report reduced interpersonal aggression and improved emotional regulation among participants in US prisons, though these initiatives often lack formal randomized controlled trial evaluation.
+This 2014 study of 885 male inmates of the Monroe Correctional Complex in Monroe, Washington showed the training reduced recidivism from 37% to 21%, and was estimated to have saved the state $5 million per year in reduced incarceration costs.
 The training was found to increase equanimity, decrease anger, and lead to abilities to take responsibility for one's feelings, express empathy, and to make requests without imposing demands.